MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-staging-overview.md

 * Android Enterprise corporate-owned work profile

-This article provides an overview of device staging and token management in the Microsoft Intune admin center.
+This article provides an overview of device staging, token types, and token management in the Microsoft Intune admin center.

 ## Token types

 When you create an enrollment profile in the admin center for one of the supported management types, you have to select the token type.
-There's a default token and a staging token.
+Your options include the default token and the staging token.
 Each type enables a different enrollment experience.

 ### Staging token